9beach/pubgen/README.md

 guide:
   toc-page:
   title-page:
+  cover-page:
   cover-image: images/cover.jpg
-  cover-page:

 # MANIFEST: A list of files (documents, images, style sheets, etc.) that make
 # up the publication.
 #
 # See http://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.3
 #
-# All the file paths in manifest ought to be relative to yaml and in the same
+# All the file paths in manifest ought to be relative to yaml's path and in the
-# or sub-directory of yaml.
-# Say yaml's path is /book/a.yaml.
+# same or sub-directory of yaml.
+Say yaml's path is /book/a.yaml.
 # - a/b/c.html                # good. in the sub-directory
 # - d.jpg                     # good. in the same directory
 # - ./e.jpg                   # good. in the same directory